-Focuses on the theory and practice of public speech.
-Students will learn the principles of discovering and evaluating arguments and evidence, organization, style, preparation, delivery, analysis of issues, the nature of argument, audience psychology, critical listening, and the ethics of persuasive discourse.
+Focus on the theory and practice of public speech.
+Students will learn the principles of discovering and evaluating arguments and evidence, organization, style, preparation, delivery, analysis of issues, the nature of argument, and audience psychology.

 ENG 286 Writing About Literary Texts (3 Credits)